-The price of a brass (OMI) CNJ Mikado is frequently in the \$800 - \$1200 range - even when they can be found - and this would seem to justify the work involved in modifying a BLI USRA Mikado (picture to right) which can be picked up on auction sites for \$120 to \$200 even with DCC and a sound chip.
-Some detailing parts are also required as shown, but this still only takes the price up to about \$300-350.
+Although the CNJ did run some USRA standard Mikados (M1) which did not have the wide firebox, later types - the M2 and M3 - had Wootten fireboxes.
+This project addresses modification of two plastic USRA Mikados from BLI (Broadway Limited Imports) to M3 types.
+The motivation for this is largely financial as the price of a brass (OMI) CNJ Mikado is frequently in the \$800 - \$1200 range - even when they can be found.
+A generic BLI USRA Mikado (picture to right) can be picked up on online auction sites for \$120 to \$200, even with DCC and a sound chip.

-The approach of this modification is to give the impression of an M3s or M3as and the photos show that this is achieved without attention to minute detail.
+The approach of this modification was to give the impression of an M3s or M3as and the photos show that this is achieved without attention to minute detail.
 One main compromise is with check valves, which have been simulated with inverted stanchions where simulated at all.
 Others compromises are described at the end.